-The Domnick Cunningham & Whalen Water Safety Scholarship Winners
+The Domnick Cunningham & Yaffa Water Safety Scholarship Winners

 To learn more about our scholarship program and our community involvement, visit our Community Involvement page.

 Hello, I am Cassidy Moore.
 My hometown is Steamboat Springs, Colorado.
 I am currently a student at Leeds School of Business at the University of Colorado Boulder.
 I am planning to earn a degree in Business Administration with emphasis and certificates tailored to Sports Management.
 I love anything to do with sports, the outdoors, my family, travel, and being around good people doing fun things!

 In Cassidy’s Own Words: “I was overwhelmed with excitement when I heard I would be receiving this scholarship.
 I have worked hard my entire life to earn good grades, participate in a variety of extracurriculars and be a well-rounded individual.
 Unfortunately, my hard work did not turn into scholarship money as I hoped it would.
 Earning this scholarship has been a light of hope that my hard work has paid off.
 I plan to use the money for my tuition and other school expenses such as books and materials.
 I am so grateful to be receiving this scholarship and truly appreciate the support in chasing my dreams and goals!”

 2020 Winner: Madison Burgett